Are there any inaccuracies in your VAT invoices? You may be charged a very high penalty!

 And that's just the start

-The Practical VAT Handbook comes with an essential updating service, the special report: 13 Steps to a successful Vat Review!, access to the 24/7 expert Vat advice helpdesk and three bonus Vat saving reports.
+The Practical VAT Handbook comes with an essential updating service, the special report: The A-Z of VAT disputes!, access to the 24/7 expert Vat advice helpdesk and three bonus VAT saving reports.

 Combined, these gifts have a total value of R1 000 - Yours absolutely free